-- Nutritional psychology is aligned with the principles of the integrative health movement and is an avenue for mental health providers to further participate in the integrative health movement as well as keep up with the state of the science.
+Nutritional Psychology is aligned with the principles of integrative health, and is an avenue for mental health providers to further participate in the integrative health movement.